cloudfoundry-community-attic/bosh-cloudfoundry/docs/concept.md

 ![BOSH-CF scaled deploy](BOSH-cf-scaled.png)

-You can also scale out the Cloud Controller.
-The way BOSH handles this is with separate pools, so increasing the pool for core will scale that part out.
+In the case above we have three resource pools.
+They are called core, DEA and postgres.
+This is that standard way that the BOSH cf plugin does it.
+The following has been done here:

+* ```bosh cf change deas 3``` creates a pool with 3 virtual machines and assigns the DEA job to them.
+It also removes the DEA template from the core job.
+* ```bosh cf add service postgresql 2``` creates a pool with 2 virtual machines and assigns the postgresql job to them.

+With BOSH it is possible to allocate the postgres templates on the already existing DEA nodes and thus save costs on Amazon.
+It all comes down to what kind of scale you need, and also separation from load issues.

 It is the responsibility of the separate application to handle clustering and communication between the nodes.

 ## Implementation